Aisha Wahab: Hayward City Council

-Wahab was the top vote-getter in a field of seven candidates vying for an at-large city council seat, beating out two incumbents.
-Along with New Hampshire State Representative Safiya Wazir, Wahab was the first Afghan-American elected to public office.
+Wahab ran for Hayward City Council in 2018.
+She was the top vote-getter in a field of seven candidates vying for an at-large city council seat, beating two incumbents.
+Along with New Hampshire state representative Safiya Wazir, Wahab was the first Afghan American elected to public office in the United States.

-Tenure
+In 2019, California state assemblymember Bill Quirk recognized Wahab as Woman of the Year from Assembly District 20.

-California State Assembly member Bill Quirk recognized Wahab as Woman of the Year from District 20 in 2019.
+Wahab served on the Hayward City Council from 2018 to 2022.
+She did not run for reelection in 2022, instead successfully running for California State Senate.